Find zero-packaging and plastic-free options for the following:

 - Supermarkets sell some fruit and vegetables loose.
 Bring your own (net) bags and they will be weighed at the checkout.

 - You can find frozen fruit in boxes at many supermarkets.

-- Lidl sell apples in a cardboard box.
+- Some mushrooms are sold in a cardboard box.

 - These are local schemes where vegetables and fruit are delivered to you on a weekly basis from local growers in a box without plastic.
 Some VegBox schemes are listed here.
 Do a google search for veg box schemes in your local area – there are many more around Ireland.